This post is sponsored by Blooms by the Box. Thanks for supporting the brands who make this site possible!

 FLOWERS: Rose circus (40 cm), yellow cushion mums, red cushion mums, red pompon daisies, yellow button mums, green button mums, orange safflower, brunia, and isreali ruscus.

 SUPPLIES: Rustic willow rectangle vase, floral scissors, 1 block floral foam.

-Put Together the Arrangement
+How to Put Together the Arrangement

 1. First, once you receive your wholesale flowers, you will need to re-hydrate them.
 Cut the stems under warm running water on a 45 degree angle using your floral scissors.
 Place the flowers in room temperature water with flower food and let them hydrate for 6-12 hours before arranging.
 During hydration store the flowers in a room temperature area out of direct sunlight or any direct hot/cold draft.

 2. Cut down your floral foam block using a knife.
 Make the cut so the foam it will fit in the liner of the vase as pictured below.
 Then, soak the floral foam in water with flower food.
 Place the foam in water and remove it when the foam is fully submerged and no longer releases air bubbles.
 Return the floral foam to the vase.